Exception handling

 seen in the above example, followed by a message.
 This may differ for user defined error types.

-You could implement alternatives to be followed for certain types of errors instead of premature end to the program execution.
+You can implement alternate code branches to be followed for certain types of errors instead of premature end to the program execution.
 For example, you could allow the user to correct their input data.
 In some cases, you want the program to end, but display a user friendly message instead of developer friendly traceback.

-Put the code likely to generate an exception inside try
+Put the code likely to generate an exception inside a try

 blocks.
 Here's an example to get a positive integer number from the user, and continue doing so if the input was invalid.